thanhtruchhh/GA_Data_Analysis_With_SQL_BigQuery/exploring_ga_data.md

 <img width="382" alt="ga_data_q4_output" src="https://github.com/thanhtruchhh/GA_Data_Analysis_With_SQL_BigQuery/assets/145547282/42085257-441c-4ffb-b6ad-a34a2f3c00cf">

 -  The average number of pageviews increased in July for both 2 groups.
 -  Non-purchasers are more actively exploring the website's content, browsing various pages, or spending more time on the site.
-It indicates that these users are engaged with the company conte but might face barriers *(pricing, unclear navigation, a lack of trust, or difficulties in the purchase process..)* &rarr; Optimize the user journey, provide more attractive and clearer CTAs, offer vouchers, flash sales.
+It indicates that these users are engaged with the company content but might face barriers *(pricing, unclear navigation, a lack of trust, or difficulties in the purchase process..)* &rarr; Optimize the user journey, provide more attractive and clearer CTAs, offer vouchers, flash sales.
 -  Purchasers may have a more specific goal in mind, leading to fewer pageviews on average &rarr; Ensure a smoth payment experience + Recommend products beforing checking out.
 -
 ---